martinsmeder/the_aggregator/README.md

 Live demo: https://the-aggregator.vercel.app/

 An aggregator app build with JavaScript and React.
-Powered by Firebase, Hugging Face and Jooble.
+Powered by Firebase, Hugging Face, Jooble and Github Actions.

 This project is tested with Browserstack.